AndreWohnsland/CocktailBerry/docs/faq.md

 ### What is the Password

-The default password is 1234.
+The default password is 1234 on older versions or none at latest.
 A password is at some steps used to prevent unwanted modification of the maker.
 Depending on your users, this might be more or less useful but a safety measure.
 You can change the password under the settings.